metablaster/ASM-Formatter/CONTRIBUTING.md

 - Implementation for other assemblers which should cover functionalities that is already implemented by this project.

-- Implementation for other operating systems
+- Implementation for other operating systems.

-- Support for more file encodings
+- Support for more file encodings.

-- Bugfixes, optimizations, improvements and tests of existing code base
+- Bugfixes, optimizations, improvements and tests of existing code base.

 If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.

-Formatting implementation for other assemblers should be a new function rather than mixed with existing formatting functions.
+Formatting implementation for other assemblers should be a new function rather than mixed with existing formatting functions due to potential complexity and for easier code maintenance.

 ## Development environment